hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/edge/extentions/__init__.md

 5. **Fixtures (Example):** The example includes how to use fixtures if your functions require data or setup.
 These are commented out because the original code didn't have any functions or classes needing testing data.

 6. **Missing Functions:** The original code example did not contain any functions or methods for which to write tests.
-These placeholder examples illustrate how to add tests for hypothetical functions based on typical test scenarios (valid input, invalid input).
+These placeholder examples illuStarte how to add tests for hypothetical functions based on typical test scenarios (valid input, invalid input).

 **How to Adapt to Your Code:**